COVID-19

 Subject to change without notice.
 Some exceptions apply.

-A Mandatory Masking Policy is in place.
+A Mandatory Masking Directive is in place.
 The hospital will provide masks upon entry.
+If a medical condition prevents someone from wearing a mask, please arrange an alternative with our care team.
+Learn more.

 RMH’s visitation restrictions/protocols are as follows: